 Strife Blog and Journal is committed to improving the gender balance and diversity of the cohort of writers who choose to publish with us.
 We expect the Blog Staff, Journal Staff, and Series Editors to keep the gender balance of authors in mind for all series, special issues, and articles as well as to include an appropriate institutional and geographical mix.
 We also encourage any submitting author to take gender balance into account in their references.

-A report on Gender and Diversity will be commissioned by the Managing Board of Strife Blog and Journal every year, and its conclusions will be taken into account in the September and January recruitment rounds.
+A report on Gender and Diversity will be commissioned by the Executive Board of Strife Blog and Journal every year, and its conclusions will be taken into account in the September and January recruitment rounds.

 Conflict of Interest

 Each author should reveal any financial interests or connections, direct or indirect, or other situations that might raise the question of bias in the work reported or the conclusions, implications, or opinions stated—including pertinent commercial or other sources of funding for the individual author(s) or for the associated department(s) or organization(s), personal relationships, or direct academic competition.

 When considering whether you should declare a conflicting interest or connection please consider this test: Is there any arrangement that would embarrass you or any of your co-authors if it was to emerge after publication and you had not declared it?

 Plagiarism and Ethical Contributor Conduct